 Education

-Director of the Internal Medicine Residency Program, Dr. Lia Logio (C)
+Director of the Internal Medicine Residency Program, Dr. Lia Logio (second to right)

-The Department of Medicine at NewYork-Presbyterian Hospital/Weill Cornell Medical College has a long standing tradition of excellence in medical education.
+The Joan and Sanford I. Weill Department of Medicine at NewYork-Presbyterian Hospital/Weill Cornell Medical College has a long standing tradition of excellence in medical education.
 Led by Vice Chair for Education, Dr. Lia Logio, the department provides medical students, residents and fellows with a rich learning environment to hone their clinical skills, practice evidence based medicine, and think critically about their patients.
-Through a wealth of educational resources, mentoring from our distinguished faculty and rigorous training, our graduates build a foundation of excellence for academic careers in clinical practice and research.
+Through a wealth of educational resources, mentoring from our distinguished faculty, and rigorous yet balanced training, our graduates build a foundation of excellence for academic careers in clinical practice and research.
 Based on our enduring commitment to education, we continue to produce outstanding physicians, physician-scientists and academic clinicians.

 Click for Residents/Fellows Photo Gallery

-The Residency Program in Internal Medicine is a top-tier competitive program with three training tracks including the traditional categorical program, a primary care program and the medical research pathway.
+The Residency Program in Internal Medicine is a top-tier program with three unique training tracks including the traditional categorical program, a primary care program and the medical research pathway.

 New York City offers a tremendous diversity in patient populations and disease entities.
-The Department has an established commitment to increasing that diversity by its well developed global health programs in Haiti and Tanzania.
+The Department increases that diversity by its well developed global health programs in Haiti and Tanzania, as well as our partnership with the medical community in Ithaca, New York, near the main Cornell University campus, where students and residents can participate in rural health, student and adolescent health, and community hospital medicine elective rotations.

 GENERAL CONTACT INFORMATION